What Are Toxic Backlinks and Why They’re Dangerous

 Negative SEO Attacks: Detection and Response

 Competitors sometimes deliberately build toxic links to harm your rankings.
 Recognizing attacks early and responding quickly minimizes damage.
+Negative SEO usually includes spam anchors, which you can detect by studying keyword ranking drops in suspicious patterns.

 Negative SEO involves malicious link building, content scraping, or fake reviews designed to trigger penalties on your site.